Executive Wine Director

 Known for her passionate interest in all aspects of wine making and viticulture and her poetic descriptions of the wines themselves, Cat has been described by The New York Times’ Kay Rentschler as “Boston’s pre-eminent sommelier,” while Bon Appetit declared Cat “one of the country’s best sommeliers.”
 In 2003, Women Chefs & Restaurateurs (WCR) named Cat as the recipient of the WCR Golden Goblet Service Award: Recognizing Excellence in the Beverage Profession.

-In May 2012, Cat Silirie accepted the James Beard Foundation Award for “Best Wine Program, No.9 Park”.
-This national recognition is a testament to the program Cat has built based upon a culture of sharing, tasting, and education meant to empower and inspire every server, as well as enrich the experience of each guest.
+In May 2012, Cat’s tireless efforts earned the James Beard Foundation Award for “Best Wine Program” at No. 9 Park.
+This recognition is a testament to the program Cat has built based upon a culture of sharing, tasting, and education meant to empower and inspire every server, as well as enrich the experience of each guest.

-As part of the wine programs, Cat has developed a portfolio of proprietary wines made exclusively by some of the country’s (and world’s) most talented winemakers for each of the restaurants.
+As part of the Barbara Lynch Collective's wine programs, Cat developed a portfolio of proprietary wines made exclusively by some of the country’s (and world’s) most talented winemakers for each of the restaurants.
 The private labels are an outgrowth of mutual admiration and the desire for collaboration.
-The winemakers include Jim Clendenen of Au Bon Climat in Santa Barbara County, Bob Lindquist of Qupé Wine Cellars in Santa Maria, California, Gernot Heinrich of Heinrich in Gols, Burgenland, Austria, Fred Loimer of Loimer in Langenlois, Austria, Antonella Tacci of Martilde Winery in Lombardia, Italy, and David and Jasmine Hirsch of Hirsch Vineyards on the extreme Sonoma Coast.
+The winemakers include Jim Clendenen of Au Bon Climat in Santa Barbara County, Bob Lindquist of Qupé Wine Cellars in Santa Maria, California, Gernot Heinrich of Heinrich in Gols, Burgenland, Austria, Fred Loimer of Loimer in Langenlois, Austria, and, David Hirsch of Hirsch Vineyards on California’s Sonoma Coast.